kso512/install-check_mk-server/README.md

 ## Requirements

+Required on host that executes role with APT:
+- python-apt (python 2)
+- python3-apt (python 3)
+- aptitude (before 2.4)

+Required on host that executes role with YUM:
+- yum

 If the server has a firewall enabled, it may need to be altered to allow incoming packets on TCP port 80 for the web portal access, and TCP port 514, and UDP ports 162 & 514 for event console input.

 ## Role Variables